-- The hostler truck is designed to move containers loaded on chassis within terminals.
-Although it represents a low capital investment and can move containers at high speed, it is restricted to move containers already loaded on chassis and therefore requires other equipment.
+- The holstler truck is designed to move containers loaded on chassis within terminals.
+Although it represents a low capital investment and can move containers at high speed, it is restricted to moving containers already loaded on chassis and therefore requires other equipment.

-- The front-end loader is a more restricted piece of equipment that can reach stacks of up to 3 full containers and can be used for double-stack intermodal rail operations.
-It can also be used to manage empty stacks by reaching up to 8 empty containers in height.
+- The front-end loader is a more restricted piece of equipment that can reach stacks of up to three full containers and can be used for double-stack intermodal rail operations.
+It can also be used to manage empty stacks by reaching up to eight empty containers in height.

 - The reach stacker (also known as a side loader) is also a flexible piece of equipment performing intermodal operations for rail and trucks as well as the stacking of containers.
 Since reach stackers are limited to stacks of three full containers (four or five empty), they can support a stacking density of 500 TEU per hectare.
 They are often used in intermodal rail terminals and in maritime terminals for specialized moves (e.g. reefers).

-- The rubber-tired gantry (RTG) is a fixed intermodal piece of equipment that is used for loading and unloading railcars from trucks in high-density terminals as it can span over up to 4 rail tracks or 6 containers.
-It is also used for stacking operations to manage densities of up to 1,000 TEU per hectare with stacks of up to 4 full containers or 5 empty containers.
-It can service 8 to 9 trucks per hour, which involves 30 to 40 container movements since containers need to be reshuffled within their stacks.
-The RTG has higher acquisition costs but lower operational costs and fits well regular container yard operations.
+- The rubber-tired gantry (RTG) is a fixed intermodal piece of equipment that is used for loading and unloading railcars from trucks in high-density terminals as it can span over up to four rail tracks or six containers.
+It is also used for stacking operations to manage densities of up to 1,000 TEU per hectare with stacks of up to four full containers or five empty containers.
+It can service eight to nine trucks per hour, which involves 30-40 container movements since containers need to be reshuffled within their stacks.
+The RTG has higher acquisition costs but lower operational costs and fits well into regular container yard operations.

-- The rail-mounted gantry (RMG) is a fixed piece of intermodal equipment that is widespan and can be used for intermodal operations over 6 to 10 rail tracks, or 8 to 12 containers.
+- The rail-mounted gantry (RMG) is a fixed piece of intermodal equipment that is widespan and can be used for intermodal operations over six to ten rail tracks, or 8 to 12 containers.
 While they tend to be mostly used at port terminals for operations over large container stacks, new intermodal rail terminals are increasingly relying on RMGs to perform intermodal operations over a series of train tracks, often with some below crane space for track-side stacking.
 Several RMG models can swivel, allowing for perpendicular crane side loading and unloading.
-An RMG used solely for stacking can accommodate densities above 1,000 TEU per hectare (4 full or 5 empty containers).
+An RMG used solely for stacking can accommodate densities above 1,000 TEU per hectare (four full or five empty containers).